samus42/tkk/relayrace.md

 Oh, you had to go and teabag one of them, didn't you.  **Didn't you!**  Fine, after you wipe and it restarts, then take a look around.

 You should notice there's a big plate in the center which doesn't seem to do anything.
-To the left and the right there are rooms, each with a shiny orb in front of them.  **Why did you pick the orb?
+To the left and the right there are rooms, each with a shiny orb in front of them.  **Why did you pick up the orb?
 I'm not done yet!**

 *Sigh*.
 Ok, now we've restarted again.
 Go ahead and walk into one of the side rooms.
 Notice how it's a bit misty?
 Notice how your life starts going down?
 It's poison!
 Now there's also a plate at the end of the room with a pillar.....